SKE-12/ske-12-site/README.md

 We already setup this project to use absolute path import!
 Please use it!
 Because it is better way to do descriptive programming.
 However using `./` is acceptable.

+ps.
+We implemented `jsconfig.json`, so jumping to each file can be done easily by press `ctrl+click`.

 #### ❌ Don't
 ```js
 import '../../styles/navbar.css'